DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/Getting Started/1 - Initial Steps.md

 # Welcome
 We are thrilled that you have shown interest in the MAGIST project.
 We are currently in the process of building the MAGIST.
 As a result, there might be issues or bugs that you encounter.
-If you encounter any issues, please post an issue on the MAGIST Github repository.
+If you encounter any issues, please post an issue on the MAGIST GitHub repository.
 We will try to resolve them as soon as possible.
 If you have a solution to the issue, you may create a pull request, and we will review it as soon as possible.
 With that out of the way, let's get started!

 ## How it works?